nasa/resample_GLISTIN_DEMs/README.md

 - dataFolder (-d): Directory where data will be downloaded.
 (Required)
 - resolution (-r): Resolution for the resampling.
 Default is 50 m.
 - fileIndices (-i): List of swath indices to resample.
 (Optional.
 Default is to resample all 81 swaths)
 - years (-y): List of years to resample each swath.
 (Optional.
 Default is to download swaths in all available years (2016-2019))
 - projection (-p): The projection of the output DEM.
-Input as ESPG:XXXX, default is to use the UTM Zone that corresponds to the center lat/long of the grid.
+Input as ESPG:XXXX.
+Default is to use the UTM Zone that corresponds to the center lat/long of the grid.
 - addGeoid (-g): Choose 1 if you would like to add a geoid correction to the file, otherwise choose 0.
+Default is 0

 Example command to resample the DEMs for swath index 52 in years 2018 and 2019:
 ```